Tiegris/K8sMonitorNet/README.md

 ## Contribution

 Source files located at main/K8sMonitorCore.
-This a .NET 6 app, you will need the .NET6 SDK an IDE for it.
+This a .NET 6 app, you will need the .NET6 SDK and an IDE for it.

 ### Code structure